 After immense research, we have designed this article to equip you with all the things you need to know about personal loan rates before acquiring one.

-Unlike a secured loan, a personal loan is a type of unsecured loan that aids you in meeting your current financial requirements.
+Unlike a secured loan in Singapore, a personal loan is a type of unsecured loan that aids you in meeting your current financial requirements.
 In other words, it is a type of loan that doesn’t demand its borrowers collateral or security.
 It is solely based on an individual’s creditworthiness.

 Furthermore, interest rates on various consumer loans such as personal loans are often quoted as APR, i.e., Annual Percentage rate.
 Even though people use both terms interchangeably, they do have a slight difference that sets them apart.